leahmpring/githubportfolio/DanielsDistinctionPortfolio/README.md

 <a name="Fun"></a>
 <hr>

-## And a little fun in the Colordao outdoors...
+## And a little fun in the Colorado outdoors...
 <table>
   <tr>
     <td>